neuromatch/NeuroAI_Course/_sources/projects/docs/project_guidance.md

 If you feel you lack research structure and scientific approach to make your experience smooth and organized, we welcome you to review the Modeling Practice guideline prepared for CN & DL courses by this [link](https://compneuro.neuromatch.io/tutorials/W2D1_ModelingPractice/student/W2D1_Intro.html) (you might want to watch an intro lecture and go together through the tutorial).

 You might want to just surf the Internet to find any relevant papers that match the project direction and your ideas to prepare for the next day's discussion.
+You can also start going through green questions from the template.

 ### W1D3

 **Literature review - read 1-2 papers for your project topic, share findings with team members to create a short literature review with key questions and potential areas of investigation**

-* Split into groups.
 * Short discussion (30 min): tell your team members what paper(s) you will read with a short description.
 * Individual reading time (60 min): Pick 1-2 papers
 * Now present within your group (60 min).
 Tell your group about the paper you read, including: 1) introduction to a topic, 2) approaches used in the paper, 3) main results of the paper, 4) initial ideas on how you will extend the paper in a new direction (can be rough and unpolished!), 5) conclusions.